mezmeri/Blackjack-In-C/README.md

 # Blackjack in C

-This project is just a way for me to experiment with data structures and create a simple game of blackjack in the meantime 😎
+This project is just a way for me to learn and experiment with data structures in C, and in the meantime create a simple game of blackjack. 😎